vadikzhuk/library-management-system/README.md

 - Enhance user interface with colors and formatting for better usability
 - Consider importing/exporting data in other formats (CSV)
 - Implement Book import from file
+- Add logging with levels to track application workflow and more convenient debug

 ## Licence